MediaArea/RAWcooked/Doc/Case_study.md

 rawcooked -y --all path/sequence_name.dpx -o path/decode_sequence >> path/sequence_name.txt 2>&1
 ```
 It decodes the FFV1 Matroska back to image sequence, checks the logs for ```Reversibility was checked, no issue detected``` and reports the outcome to a script log.

 ---
 # Conclusion
-### <a name="conclusion">Conclusion & some helpful test approaches</a>

-We began using RAWcooked to convert 3PB of 2K image sequence data to FFV1 Matroska for our Unlocking Film Heritage projet.
+We began using RAWcooked to convert 3PB of 2K image sequence data to FFV1 Matroska for our *Unlocking Film Heritage* project.
 This lossless compression to FFV1 has saved us an estimated 1600TB of storage space.
 Our workflows run 24/7 performing automated encoding of business as usual DPX sequences with relatively little overview.
 There is a need for manual intervention when repeated errors are encountered, usually indicated when an image sequences doesn't make it to Digital Preservation Infrastructure.
 Most often this signals a different image sequence 'flavour' that we do not have in our licence, but sometimes it can indicate a problem with either RAWcooked or FFmpeg file encoding.
 Where errors are found by our automations these are reported to an error log named after the image seqeuence, a build up will indicate repeated problems.

+In recent years we have been encoding a larger variety of DPX sequences, a mix of 2K and 4K of various bit depths.
+Between Febraury 2023 and February 2024 the BFI collected data about it's business as usual encoding capturing details of 1020 DPX encodings to CSV.
+A Python script was written to capture data about these encoded files, including sequence pixel size, colourspace, bits, total byte size of the image sequence and completed FFV1 Matroska.

+From 1020 total DPX sequences successfully encoded to FFV1 Matroska:
+* 140 were 2K or smaller / 880 were 4K
+* 222 were Luma Y / 798 were RGB
+* 143 were 10-bit / 279 12-bit / 598 16-bit
+* The largest reduction in size of any FFV1 from the DPX was 88%
+* The smallest reduction was just 0.3%
+* The largest reductions were from 10/12-bit sequences, with RGB colorspace that had black and white filters applied
+* The smallest reductions were from RGB and Y-Luma 16-bit image sequences scanned full frame
+* Across all 1020 encoded sequences the average size of the finished FFV1 was 71% of the original image sequence

+A small group of sequences had their total RAWcooked encoding time recorded, revealing an average of 24 hours per sequence.
+The sequences all had finished MKV durations were between 5 and 10 minutes.
+The fastest encodes took just 7 hours with some taking 46 hours.
+There appears to be no cause for these variations in the files themselves and so we must assume that general network activity and/or amount of parallel processes running have influenced these variations.

+### <a name="tests">Some useful test approaches</a>

 When any system upgrades occur we like to run reversibility test to ensure RAWcooked is still operating as we would expect.
 This is usually in response to RAWcooked software updates, FFmpeg updates, but also for updates to our operating system.
 To perform a reversibility test, a cross-section of image sequences are encoded using our usual ```--all``` command, and then decoded again fully.
 The image sequences of both the original and decoded version then have whole file MD5 checksums generating and saving to a manifest.
 These manifests are then ```diff``` checked to ensure that every single image file is identical.

 When we encounter an error there are a few commands I use that make reporting the issue a little easier at the [Media Area RAWcooked GitHub issue tracker](https://github.com/MediaArea/RAWcooked/issues).